Regulator Movement in North Carolina: Background

+Prelude

 In 1764, several thousand people from North Carolina, mainly from Orange, Granville, and Anson counties in the western region, were dissatisfied with the wealthy North Carolina officials, whom they considered cruel, arbitrary, tyrannical and corrupt.
 With the arrival of Royal Governor William Tryon in 1765, volatile conditions in North Carolina increasingly worsened.
 Many of the officers were greedy and often would band together with other local officials for their own personal gain.
 The entire system depended on the integrity of local officials, many of whom engaged in extortion; taxes collected often enriched the tax collectors directly.
 The system was endorsed by Governor Tryon, who feared losing the support of the various county officials.

 The effort to eliminate the system of government became known as the Regulator Uprising, War of the Regulation, or the Regulator War.
 The most heavily affected areas were said to be those of Rowan, Anson, Orange, Granville, Cumberland, and Dobbs counties.
 It was a struggle between mostly lower-class citizens, who made up the majority of the backcountry population of North and South Carolina, and the wealthy planter elite, who composed about 5% of the population but maintained almost total control of the government.

 The stated primary aim of the Regulators was to form an honest government and reduce taxation.
 The wealthy businessmen/politicians who ruled North Carolina saw it as a threat to their power.
 Ultimately, they brought in the militia to crush the rebellion and hanged its leaders.
 It is estimated that out of the 8,000 people living in Orange County at the time, some 6,000 to 7,000 supported the Regulators.